Skip to main content

 Wait eventMeaningAction

-CPUQuery processingNormal if workload-appropriate
+CPU*Query processingNormal if workload-appropriate

 DataFileReadReading from diskCheck shared_buffers, add memory